.

 WATCH PARTS

-Copyright © 2005; Kevin James.
+Copyright © Protected; Kevin James.
 All Rights Reserved.

 One of the most difficult situations with the watch collecting and repair hobby is when you discover you have a broken part.
 When this occurs, I usually get a sinking feeling in my gut that the watch is worthless.
 There is a chance that your watch can still be saved.